139th signs medical training agreement with Mosaic

 |0

-This work, 139th signs medical training agreement with Mosaic [Image 2 of 2], by SrA Janae Masoner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 139th signs medical training agreement with Mosaic, by SrA Janae Masoner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT